MOTS-C (10mg)

 Research and Clinical Studies

-Animal research models have indicated multiple potential actions from MOTS-C peptide, including increased physical performance, regulated cellular and tissue metabolism, and myoblast adaptation.(2) Research indicates that these results are mainly dependent on age.
-As per Joseph C Reynolds et al., “Mitochondria are chief metabolic organelles with strong implications in aging that also coordinate broad physiological functions, in part, using peptides that are encoded within their independent genome.”(5) MOTS-C is endogenously expressed via exercise, and it may enhance physical activity and cellular metabolism.
+Animal research models have indicated multiple potential actions from MOTS-c peptide, including increased physical performance, regulated cellular and tissue metabolism, and myoblast adaptation.(2) Research suggests that these actions may primarily depend on age and age-related changes in MOTS-c expression.
+The researchers suggest MOTS-c levels and activity might decline, hinting at a role in the cell aging process and the development of age-related metabolic dysfunction.
+Furthermore, MOTS-c may interact with known aging regulators, such as NAD+ and sirtuins, suggesting its involvement in pathways potentially modulating the lifespan of the cell.(1) As per Joseph C Reynolds et al., “Mitochondria are chief metabolic organelles with strong implications in cell aging that also coordinate broad physiological functions, in part, using peptides that are encoded within their independent genome.”(4) The peptide endogenous expression has also been posited to be boosted via physical activity, potentially enhancing cellular metabolism.(5)

-MOTS-C Peptide and Metabolism
+MOTS-c Peptide and Muscle Metabolism

-MOTS-C Peptide and Bone
+MOTS-c Peptide and Bone

-MOTS-C Peptide and Cardiac Muscle
+MOTS-c Peptide and Cardiac Function

-MOTS-C Peptide and Animal Lifespan
+MOTS-c Peptide and Cell Lifespan

-MOTS-C peptide is available for research and laboratory purposes only.
+The peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.

 References: